19hours/sg-statutes/Acts/Accountants Act.md

 (b) a company is or was an accounting corporation approved under this Act;

-(c) a firm is or was an accounting firm approved under this Act; or
+(c) a firm is or was an accounting firm approved under this Act;

+(ca) a limited liability partnership is or was an accounting LLP approved under this Act; or

+[11/2006 wef 06/10/2006]

 (d) an entry in any register kept under this Act is accurate or correct,